Robert Ardrey: Paleoanthropology

 Along with Raymond Dart and Konrad Lorenz, Robert Ardrey became one of the three most famous proponents of the hunting hypothesis and the killer ape theory.
 Ardrey postulated that precursors of Australopithecus survived millions of years of drought in the Miocene and Pliocene epochs, as the savannah spread and the forests shrank, by adapting the hunting ways of carnivorous species.
 Changes in survival techniques and social organization gradually differentiated pre-humans from other primates.
-Concomitant changes in diet potentiated unique developments in the human brain.
+More meat in the diet increased brain function.

 The killer ape theory posits that aggression, a vital factor in hunting prey for food, was a fundamental characteristic which distinguished prehuman ancestors from other primates.
 Ardrey also argued that aggression was therefore an inherited evolutionary trait still present in man.
 He challenged the reigning blank-slate hypothesis (similarly aligned with cultural determinism).
 The blank-slate hypothesis was defended (and Ardrey was famously attacked) by Ashley Montagu.
-This debate sparked a major controversy in anthropology and led to popular interest in human origins.
+This debate led to popular interest in human origins.
 Ardrey's ideas influenced director Sam Peckinpah, to whom Strother Martin gave copies of two of Ardrey's books, as well as Arthur C. Clarke and Stanley Kubrick in the development of 2001: A Space Odyssey.
-More recently, according to archeology expert K. Kris Hirst, reviewing the Dawn of Humanity (2015 PBS film) documentary which describes, directly in the context of 2001, the 2015 studies of fossils of Homo naledi, the violent behavior of apes in the "Dawn of Man" sequence of 2001 has been "proven false", since contemporary evidence suggests that they were actually vegetarians.
-Though some of Ardrey's theses on aggression have been contradicted, his popularization of the theory of African Genesis (as opposed to European or Asian Genesis) remains a major turning point in understanding the dawn of humanity.
+More recently, according to archeology expert K. Kris Hirst, reviewing the Dawn of Humanity (2015 PBS film) documentary which describes the 2015 studies of fossils of Homo naledi, the violent behavior of apes in the "Dawn of Man" sequence of 2001 has been "proven false", since contemporary evidence suggests that they were actually vegetarians.
+Although Ardrey's theories on aggression have been disproven, his books influenced public views at the time.